 See what we’ve published in mystery.

-Carina Press will consider books that have been previously released or self-published by authors with a well-established publishing background, though the following applies:
+Carina Press will consider books that have been previously released or self-published, though the following applies:

 - The author must either currently retain the rights or have a letter of reversion from the original publisher.